 When a test runs, the execution environment it runs on is defined by three properties - the operating system it ran (OS), the application platform (typically the browser) and the viewport size.
 Together with the application and test names, these 5 properties identify the specific baselineDefines the sequence of images to which the sequence of images captured at checkpoints will be compared.
 A test can have multiple baselines, each of which is characterized by the execution environment it ran on (operating system, browser and viewport size).
 A baseline can have instances in multiple branches. used as a reference when matching checkpoint images to baseline images.

 Eyes Test Manager allows you to assign a name to a specific execution environment, and then in the test to set the baseline environment name to this name before the first call to eyes check.
 Eyes then uses the baseline defined by the environment name instead of the actual test execution environment.
-For more information on using execution environments see Working with cross-environment tests.
+For more information on using execution environments see Running cross-environment tests.